-The Fund will use the net proceeds from the sale of Units to invest in securities and financial instruments pursuant to the Fund's investment objectives and strategies.
-Specifically, the Fund will invest in units of Fidelity Strategic Balanced Institutional Trust (the "Underlying Fund").
+The Fund will use the net proceeds from the sale of Units to invest in securities and financial instruments pursuant to the Fund's investment objectives and strategies, policies and restrictions.
+Specifically, the Fund will invest primarily in third party investment funds that hold a diverse portfolio of real estate and infrastructure related private equity investments based in Canada and/or the United States.
+Pending such investment, the subscription proceeds will be invested in cash and money market investments.
+The Manager will use its commercially reasonable efforts to make suitable investments of the subscription proceeds as soon as possible following each closing.
 Securities will be purchased on a basis consistent with the Fund's investment policies and restrictions set forth below under the headings "Investment Objectives", "Investment Strategies" and "Investment Policies and Restrictions".
-See Item 2.2 "The Business".
+See also Item 2.2 "The Business".